StyraHem/ShellyForHASS/components/shelly/README.md

 ## Configure
 When you have installed shelly and make sure it exists under `custom_components` folder it is time to configure it in Home Assistant.

-It is very easy, just add this to `config.yaml`
+It is very easy, just add this to your `configuration.yaml`
 ```
 shelly:
 ```